mclem6/mclem6/README.md

 I decided to pursue a degree in computer science because technology is the backbone of accessibility, and I want to be a part of leveraging it to solve problems that impact the quality of essential services.
 I aim to build a career working with companies that develop and maintain digital products that empower individuals to lead better and healthier lives.

 I am particularly interested in mastering Java and becoming a Java full-stack developer.
 I enjoy learning about designing and developing user-friendly interfaces and best practices in writing maintainable and scalable back-end code.
-I am also intrigued by managing and processing big data, especially data that provide meaningful insights and lead to transformative solutions.
+I am also intrigued by managing and processing big data, especially data that provide meaningful insights and lead to impactful solutions.

 Things I am working on:
 - I just built my first learning model implementing the ID3 algorithm using Python.